knee-koh/MarIOnette/README.md

         - Dynamixel2Arduino

 ### Installation on Mac
-1. Download the Marionette.zip file from the Blender Plugin folder
+1. Download the Marionette.zip file from the Blender Plugin folder (<ins>for Blender version 4.2 or higher; for older versions of blender please download MarIOnette release 1.0.4 or older </ins>).
 2. Open Blender
 3. Go to edit > preferences
 4. Select "Add Ons"